 Because this div is floated it’s removed from the normal document flow so we need to clear the child element.
 Here I’ve used clear: both, but you just need to clear in the same direction you floated the empty floater div.

 The top edge of the child div should now be immediately below the bottom edge of the floater div.
-We need to bring the child element up by an amount equal to half it’s height and to do so we set a negative margin-bottom on the floater div.
+We need to bring the child element up by an amount equal to half its height and to do so we set a negative margin-bottom on the floater div.

 This method also works across browsers.
 The downside is that it requires an empty div and that you know the height of the child element.